DUNE/lblpwgtools/CAFAna/README.md

 Once CAFAna has been built, to set up the environment you will need to `source /path/to/install/CAFAnaEnv.sh`.
 If `standalone_configure_and_build.sh` was not passed a `-I` argument, then this will be `/path/to/repo/CAFAna/build/Linux/CAFAnaEnv.sh` by default.

+Note: everytime you make a change make sure to remove the build area (`rm -rf build`) before building again.
+And source `CAFAnaEnv.sh` again.

 ## Examples

 Once CAFAna is built and the environment setup, proceed to run an example script doing: